regainer27/edimax-br-6478ac_v3-br-6478ac_v3_1.0.15/edimax_br-6847_v3- peerpin_stack_overflow/README.md

 # EDIMAX RCE
 **description**:
-a remote-command-execution vulnerability was found on EDIMAX BR-6478AC V3 via the FUN_0044a70c function and peerPin in /bin/boa
+a stack overflow vulnerability was found on EDIMAX BR-6478AC V3 via the FUN_0044a70c function and peerPin in /bin/boa

 ## Firmware